| | FIG PUBLICATION NO. 77Good Practice or Resilience Planning to Address Water

 management, which becomes more and more urgent given the impact of climate

+change and the need for sustainable development.
 FIG Commission’s 8 Working Group 8.5 about African water governance has

 delivered a report addressing the challenges of water governance in